Prof. Maxwell

 • Muntasir Tabasum (Geography PhD): TBD

-• Sara Lusher (Geography MA): Impact of flood zone boundary uncertainty on building-level risk assessment
+• Sara Lusher (Geography MA, completed): Impact of flood zone boundary uncertainty on building-level risk assessment

 • Muhammad Ali (Geology MS, completed): Slope stability below historic pre-law mine benches in the northern coalfields of West Virginia